 A copy of the course completion certificate should be included with the research governance application.

-Investigators who do not hold current GCP certification should email the Office for Research to arrange to undertake online GCP training.
+Investigators who do not hold current GCP certification should email Office for Research to arrange to undertake online GCP training.

 Austin Health has adopted the minimum standards defined by TransCelerate Biopharma Inc. to recognise GCP training courses that contain material meeting the minimum criteria agreed to by its member organisations.
 Acceptable GCP training courses are those listed on TransCelerate Biopharma Inc.